 - people learn from each other and see themselves as having something to teach others

-The above focused on the links between ‘learning’ and ‘flourishing’ at the neighbourhood level.
-There was acknowledgement that there are other factors associated with Flourishing and that some of the driving influences operate at the broader city or national level.
+The above focused on the links between learning and flourishing at the neighbourhood level.
+There was acknowledgement that there are other factors associated with Flourishing (not least around employment, income, occupation etc) and that some of the driving influences operate at the broader city or national level.
 At the same time the development of this potential framework was helpful in a number of ways:

 - to feed into discussions about measurement of progress towards flourishing neighbourhoods (not only in terms of contributing to Birmingham as a learning city, but also contributing to the wider considerations of Birmingham as a safe place, an environmentally sustainable place, a healthy place, an economically secure place, and a place with good housing and transport etc).